GMKRAKEN23/Front-end-Project-CrazyMovie/README.md

 b) top rated
 c) upcoming films

-2. The movie detail page allows you to see the most important details of the movie like :
+2. The detailsMovie page allows you to see the most important details of the movie like :
 a) rating
 b) genre
 c) release date